mortismain777-spec/enzyme-kinetics-model-analyzer/README.md

 ## Running the project
 1. Install the required packages: pip install -r requirements.txt
-2. Run the notebook or Python script.
+2. Open and run `enzyme_kinetics_analysis.ipynb` in Google Colab or Jupyter Notebook.

 ## Limitations
 Model selection identifies the best-supported model among the candidates